jcassidyav/nsappwithwatch/README.md

 I wanted a cli based build that I can build with iOS App Development profiles to put on various test devices.

+To do the same you will need to change the app id in nativescript.config.ts and have 3 corresponding profiles for the app, watch app and extension.

 ## Extras Vs https://docs.nativescript.org/environment-setup.html#building-for-smart-watches